 Sam Scroggie will graduate from Northeastern University this spring with a bachelor’s degree in mechanical engineering and return to Apple to work full-time.

-OAKLAND, Calif. — As a camera process engineer co-op at Apple, half of Sam Scroggie’s job was to oversee manufacturing of new cameras in development for products like iPhones and Vision Pro reality augmented headsets.
+OAKLAND, Calif. — As a camera process engineer co-op at Apple, half of Sam Scroggie’s job was to develop assembly processes, equipment and materials for cutting-edge cameras used in its products.

-“One of the great things about working with Apple is you have all of these advanced tools in your arsenal you can use to understand why those cameras failed,” says Scroggie, who will graduate from Northeastern University this spring with a bachelor’s degree in mechanical engineering.
+“One of the great things about working with Apple is the opportunity to work with world-class teams on complex problems,” says Scroggie, who will graduate from Northeastern University this spring with a bachelor’s degree in mechanical engineering.

-That sensitivity won’t go to waste, now that Scroggie’s co-op at Apple’s Cupertino headquarters is over.
+That sensitivity won’t go to waste, now that Scroggie’s co-op at Apple’s Cupertino, California, headquarters is over.
 Back in Boston this semester to complete his mechanical engineering degree, Scroggie will return full time to Cupertino after graduation to pick up where he left off.

 “I will be going back to the same team, in the same capacity, doing the same job,” he says.
-But this time, he’ll be able to make manufacturing decisions he didn’t get to make during his co-op.
-“When I go back, I’ll have the opportunity to start from the very beginning of the process.”
+But this time, he’ll be able to make decisions he didn’t get to make during his co-op.

-Making these decisions required consulting a team of engineers.
-Optical engineers work on lenses and semiconductor engineers work with the chips.
-Process engineers focus on process capability — a big determinant for what’s feasible.
+Making decisions required consulting a team of engineers.
+Process engineers focus on process capability.
 Scroggie represented manufacturing.

 “Quite often I would be involved in those discussions, as to where we can make trade-offs between teams,” he says.